2024–25 North American winter: Late March ice storm

 A rare and powerful ice storm impacted parts of the Great Lakes, the Northeast, and southern Canada, which was the worst ice storm to hit northern Michigan in over 100 years, where the worst impacts were observed.
 Temperatures consistently remained at around 31-32 F for days, causing the ice to not melt enough.
 Nearly 1 million customers were without power in both the U.S. and Canada, with hundreds of trees falling and snapping.
+Three children were killed in the Kalamazoo, Michigan area after a tree crushed a car.
+An additional fatality occurred in Stockbridge Township, Michigan where a man was crushed in his home after a tree fell on his house.
 1.5 in of freezing rain fell in Elmira, Michigan, while 0.94 in of freezing rain fell in Marlow, New Hampshire.
 In Wisconsin, ice totals from 0.25-0.6 in were observed, with 0.5 in of ice being observed in Portage.
 In Michigan's Upper Peninsula, up to 20 in of snow fell, with Trowbridge Park seeing 17.7 in of snow, while 16.2 in of snow fell in Harvey.
 0.25 in of ice fell in Newberry and Alpena.
-On April 1, Michigan governor Gretchen Whitmer declared a state of emergency in 10 counties in order to help with recovery efforts.
-Damages amounted to roughly US$625 million.
+On April 1, Michigan governor Gretchen Whitmer declared a state of emergency in 10 counties in order to help with recovery efforts. damages amounted to roughly US$625 million.